LPN to ASN Admission Requirements

 - Participate in an admission interview process if requested.

-- Applicants with less than 10 earned university credit hours must submit ACT examination results with ASN application.
+- Applicants with less than 10 earned university credit hours must submit ACT examination results with application.

-- Applicants who have completed college courses/degrees at institutions other than WKU must submit a copy of his/her transcript to the ASN Program with application as well as request an official transcript be sent to the WKU Office of Admissions, Potter Hall, Room 117, 270.745.2551 in order to receive transfer credit for required courses.
+- Applicants who have completed college courses/degrees at institutions other than WKU must submit a copy of his/her transcript to the LPN to ASN Program with application as well as request an official transcript be sent to the WKU Office of Admissions, Potter Hall, Room 117, 270.745.2551 in order to receive transfer credit for required courses.

 - Students who have obtained a minimum grade of "C" in Anatomy & Physiology more than 5 years prior to application to the nursing program must either retake the course or demonstrate current competency by passing a challenge exam.
 Currently practicing LPNs will be exempt from the five year limitation for Anatomy & Physiology.

-Applicants must be officially admitted into the ASN Program prior to enrolling in any nursing courses.
+Applicants must be officially admitted into the LPN to ASN Program prior to enrolling in any nursing courses.
 Students may choose to complete any of the required general education courses prior to admission to the program.

 It is recommended that applicants with 10 or more college hours have at least one required science course completed in order to increase their competitiveness for admission.